leomcelroy/haystack-morphogenesis/README.md

 I created a quick and dirty ThreeJS app to visualize the slices.
 It doesn't return a nice mesh (yet).
 You can see the 3D model below.

 ![Screen Recording 2022-04-21 at 9 29 22 PM](https://user-images.githubusercontent.com/27078897/164580195-afa33ff9-c867-460a-a8ff-fd3c2d2d1d3f.gif)

+# Swarm Interpolation

+These prototypes were originally made by Lingdong Huang.